-- Approve the general policy and strategy of the Global Forum, making sure they are consistent with the mission of GFAR, with its objectives and with the recommendations of the General Meeting of the GFAR, the latter playing the role of a General Assembly. - Approve the rules and regulations of GFAR. - Elect the Chairperson and Vice-Chairperson of GFAR. - Select and propose a ranked shortlist of up to three candidates for the post of Executive Secretary of GFAR to FAO's Director General for appointment.
-The appointment will be made from this shortlist, unless a legal impediment intervenes, or the proposed appointment is not consistent with the provisions of FAO's Administrative manual. - Ensure that the GFAR Secretariat is staffed with highly competent persons that can contribute to the objectives of GFAR, including the approval of the staffing profile of the GFAR Secretariat, the persons that are posted to the Secretariat and the Agreement with the Host Institution for the functioning of the secretariat.
+- Approve the general policy and strategy of the Global Forum, making sure they are consistent with the mission of GFAR, with its objectives and with the recommendations of the General Meeting of the GFAR, the latter playing the role of a General Assembly. - Approve the rules and regulations of GFAR. - Elect the Chairperson and Vice-Chairperson of GFAR. - Appoint the GFAR Executive Secretary and make sure the GFAR Secretariat is staffed with highly competent persons that can contribute to the objectives of GFAR, including the approval of the staffing profile of the the GFAR Secretariat, the persons that are posted to the Secretariat and the Agreement with the Host Institution for the functioning of the secretariat. - Discuss and approve the GFAR Business Plan and the Program of Work of the GFAR Secretariat. - Approve the annual budget of GFAR as well as the three-year budget forecast that are prepared by the GFAR Secretariat.

-- Discuss and approve the GFAR Business Plan and the Program of Work of the GFAR Secretariat. - Approve the annual budget of GFAR as well as the three-year budget forecast that are prepared by the GFAR Secretariat. - Approve the annual Technical Reports and the annual Financial Reports presented by the GFAR Secretariat, making sure that the funds provided by donors are being judiciously utilized. - Facilitate the flow of information and the exchange of experiences among stakeholders of agricultural research. - Discuss and endorse the various initiatives the stakeholders want to carry out in strengthening their own constituencies or in carrying out joint activities among them. - Promote those activities or initiatives it considers appropriate for achieving the objectives of GFAR and organize the GFAR General Meeting every three years or with the periodicity as determined by it. - Commission an external evaluation every five years to assess the progress being made in the direction of the objectives and goals of GFAR. - Establish the sub-committees or working groups that may be deemed necessary to accomplish its mandate in an efficient and effective manner. - Take any other decision that the GFAR-SC members feel necessary in the overall interest of GFAR. - Assess at least once every two years the performance of the Executive Secretary, and can delegate as appropriate.
-This will be done with inputs from the Management Team
+- Approve the annual Technical Reports and the annual Financial Reports presented by the GFAR Secretariat, making sure that the funds provided by donors are being judiciously utilized. - Facilitate the flow of information and the exchange of experiences among stakeholders of agricultural research. - Discuss and endorse the various initiatives the stakeholders want to carry out in strengthening their own constituencies or in carrying out joint activities among them. - Promote those activities or initiatives it considers appropriate for achieving the objectives of GFAR and organize the GFAR General Meeting every three years or with the periodicity as determined by it. - Commission an external evaluation every five years to assess the progress being made in the direction of the objectives and goals of GFAR. - Establish the sub-committees or working groups that may be deemed necessary to accomplish its mandate in an efficient and effective manner. - Take any other decision that the GFAR-SC members feel necessary in the overall interest of GFAR. - Assess at least every 2 years the performance of the Executive Secretary, and can delegate as appropriate.

 The Chairperson and the Vice-Chairperson are to be elected, preferably by consensus, for a three-year term only.
 If, for any reason, no consensus is reached, then they will be elected by a majority secret vote.
-The Chairperson will continue to come from a southern NARS and the Vice-Chairperson would come from any other category of stakeholders, so as to ensure that two different groups of stakeholders are represented.
+The Chairperson would continue to come from a southern NARS and the Vice-Chairperson would come from any other category of stakeholders, so as to ensure that two different groups of stakeholders are represented.